notmike-5/libbitcoinpqc/README.md

 verify(&keypair.public_key, message, &signature).unwrap();
 ```

-## Security Notes

-- This library does not provide its own random number generation.
-Users must provide entropy from a secure source.
-- Random data is required for key generation, but not for signing.
-All signatures are deterministic, based on the message and secret key.
-- The implementations are based on reference code from the NIST PQC standardization process and are not production-hardened.
-- Care should be taken to securely manage secret keys in applications.

-## BIP-360 Compliance

-This library implements the cryptographic primitives required by [BIP-360](https://github.com/bitcoin/bips/blob/master/bip-0360.mediawiki), which defines the standard for post-quantum resistant signatures in Bitcoin.
-It supports all three recommended algorithms with the specified parameter sets.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Python API Usage

 Python bindings are also available for libbitcoinpqc, allowing you to use the post-quantum cryptographic algorithms from Python code.